 Steevie studied Musical Theatre at the University of Cumbria and was awarded a first-class degree with Honours in 2018.
 Her career has since gone from strength to strength – she has sung in the chorus of the English National Touring Opera and in 2019 secured a job with North East Producers in a two-person pantomime.

 Steevie-Leigh is sure that the strong grounding she received in classical singing gave her an edge on some of her fellow students during university.
 She is grateful to Trust Music for enabling her to pursue this training.

-Steevie is ambitious for the future, is learning to play the piano and intends to start a PGCE course in September 2020.
+Steevie is ambitious for the future, is learning to play the piano and will be starting a PGCE course in September 2020.
 Teaching has recently become a passion for Steevie and she wants to do something about the lack of equal opportunities in music education.